bitDecayGames/DUArcade2016/README.md

 # DU Arcade 2016

+## Note

+The node game server cannot be developed/hosted on a Windows machine as image assets will not be loaded into Phaser correctly.
+Use OSX (maybe Linux) instead.

 ## Initial Setup

 Run ```npm install``` to have npm install all of the dependencies for this project.
 (You will probably need to install grunt-cli globally)